acroooo/rn-platzi/README.md

 # rn-platzi

-React Native practice code from Platzi platform
+React Native practice code for the course "Introducción a React Native"